renovate-bot/NeXTLinux-_-gosbomx/README.md

 To generate an SBOM attestation for a container image using a local private key:
 ```
-syft attest --output [FORMAT] --key [KEY] [SOURCE] [flags]
+gosbom attest --output [FORMAT] --key [KEY] [SOURCE] [flags]
 ```

 The above output is in the form of the [DSSE envelope](https://github.com/secure-systems-lab/dsse/blob/master/envelope.md#dsse-envelope).
 The payload is a base64 encoded `in-toto` statement with the generated SBOM as the predicate.
-For details on workflows using this command see [here](#adding-an-sbom-to-an-image-as-an-attestation-using-syft).
+For details on workflows using this command see [here](#adding-an-sbom-to-an-image-as-an-attestation-using-gosbom).